-- 1. Open the discharge seacock located under the aft berth subfloor with the head disch.
-I.D. tag.
-This seacock must be open prior to discharge to prevent damage to the discharge pump.
-To access, take out the center cushion and remove the forward lift out board. - 2.
+- 1. Open the discharge seacock located below the lift out board under the forward aft berth mattress.
+This seacock must be open prior to discharge to prevent damage to the discharge pump. - 2.
 Place the "Head" and "Hold Tank Discharge" switches on the DC panel in the on position. - 3.
 Engage the pump using the key switch in the tank manager panel on the outboard head wall.
 Turn the switch to the start position momentarily and release.
 The key will return to the "auto-off" position.
 The discharge pump will run until the tank manager panel indicates the tank is empty and turn off automatically. - 4.
 Close the discharge seacock when the tank is empty.

-Overboard discharge seacock must be secured in the closed position in accordance with the laws in your boating area.
+Overboard discharge seacock must be secured in the "closed" position in accordance with the laws in your boating area.